GrinlexGH/deps/README.md

 ### How this module helps

-* Builds CMake-based dependencies once in **Release** mode to avoid duplicate configuration/build cycles.
+* Builds CMake-based dependencies once to avoid duplicate configuration-build cycles.

-* **Caches** builds using Git commit hashes so libraries are rebuilt only when their sources change.
+* **Caches** builds using Git commit and cmake arguments hashes so libraries are rebuilt only when their sources or arguments change.

 * Installs artifacts into a **reproducible layout** that supports multiple ABI/runtime variants side-by-side (e.g., vcruntime or libc++).